retry51776/notes/psychology/experience.md

 2. Structure determent algorithm
 > I wish to be expert in this area, this will reveal so much about human brain; Our main bottleneck & how to bypass them

+## Habits
+> We are just a collection of habits.
+Habits are store in basal ganglia, center of brain.
+Rational decision are in outer layer of brain.
+In a way be rational is a habit.
+>
+> Basal ganglia is almost like kernal of OS.
+The rational part (cortex) is more a plugin/3rd party software of OS.
+>
+> Habbit Workflow: `Cue > Desire > Action > Reware`
+>
+> Develop Habit: `Obsessive > Attritive > Easy > Satisfy`
+>
+> Inhibit Habit: `Invisible > Disgusting > Difficult > Unsatisfied`

 ## Difficulty w Complexity
 1. There is no solution, only tradeoff.
 2. Decision fatigue.